microsoft/mdatp-devicecontrol/deployable examples/windows_planning_deployment_1_v1/windows/devicecontrol/Deny All.md

 This is a group of type *Device*.
-The match type for the group is *MatchAny*.
+The match type for the group is *MatchAll*.

 |  Property | Value |